Last Updated on by LAUNCHTIP

 The best practice for building Shopify product bundles is with a dedicated app.
 Many applications for Shopify bundles were designed to support a particular use case that is okay for now, but what if you need other types of bundles?

 You want to create Product Packages and Product Bundles?
 Looking to raise the Average Value Order?
-Presenting Crate Bundles.
-With Crate Bundles, you can use your products to create effective bundle solutions and display them right next to your product pages.
-To inspire your buyers, you can sell discounted bundles and packages.
+SellUp allows you to do this right from the product page.

-Just have the Crate Bundles app installed and that’s it.
-Compatible for whatever theme!
-Check out the documents or drop us a line for help if you have any problems.
+Just have the SellUp app installed and that’s it.
+You can use the automatic installation or add it manually yourself when going through the onboarding.
+Check out the documentation or open a support ticket if you have any problems.

-Using bundled products and smart recommendations, Crate Bundles will improve the sales and average order size of your store.
-You will sell more to your customers by offering collections from your catalog as a bundled offer.
-Discounting these packages is also a perfect way to encourage the customer.
+Offering multiple products will improve the sales and average order size of your store.
+You will sell more to your customers by offering collections from your catalog as checkbox offers which allow customers to create bundles.